sailab-code/GNN_tf_2.x/GNN/README.md

 ## Simple usage example
-In the following scripts, gnn is a GNN trained by default to solve a binary node-focused classification task on graphs with random nodes/edges/targets.
+In the following scripts, gnn is a by default a binary classifier for node-focused task on graphs with random nodes/edges/targets.

-Open the script `starter_gnn` and set parameters in section *SCRIPT OPTIONS* to change dataset and/or GNN/LGNN models architectures and learning behaviour.
+Open the script `starter_gnn` and set parameters in section *SCRIPT OPTIONS* to change dataset and/or GNN models architecture and learning behaviour.

 In particular, set `use_MUTAG=True` to get the real-world dataset MUTAG for solving a graph-based problem ([details](https://github.com/NickDrake117/GNN_tf_2.x/blob/main/MUTAG_raw/Mutagenicity_label_readme.txt))